TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 16.19.3.11 JURISPRUDENCE EXAMINATION:

-A. An applicant for reciprocity will be required to submit all paperwork required for reciprocity, take the MPJE and shall make a score of not less than seventy-five percent prior to issuance of a license.
+A. An applicant for reciprocity will be required to submit all paperwork required for reciprocity, and take and pass the MPJE prior to issuance of a license.

-B. Failure to appear and take the jurisprudence examination within one year after the application is received shall nullify the application and a refund of fees will not be made.
+B. Failure to take the MPJE within one year after the application is received shall nullify the application and a refund of fees will not be made.

 C. Upon submittal of the proper application and fee, a candidate may repeat the MPJE.
-A candidate shall take the MPJE no more than five consecutive times without passing.
+A candidate shall take the MPJE no more than four consecutive times without passing, and the time limit is three years from the first exam attempt.
 Failure to finish the examination is counted as an attempt.
 Candidates who fail or do not complete the MPJE shall wait a period of at least 30 days prior to retaking the examination.

-16.19.3.12 PHOTO REQUIRED: Each applicant for licensure shall furnish two permanent photographs, head and shoulders only, approximately 3 x 4 inches and signed and dated on the back.
+16.19.3.12 PHOTO REQUIRED: Each applicant for licensure shall furnish a current photograph, head and shoulders only, approximately 3 x 4 inches.

-16.19.3.13 EVIDENCE OF QUALIFICATIONS: The New Mexico board of pharmacy shall deem an applicant ineligible to be licensed by reciprocity if the application that he submits fails to furnish evidence:
+16.19.3.13 EVIDENCE OF QUALIFICATIONS: The New Mexico board of pharmacy shall deem an applicant ineligible to be licensed by reciprocity if the application that they submit fails to furnish evidence:

-A. that the license which applicant acquired by examination in the state which he applies is in good standing;
+A. that the license which applicant acquired by examination in the state from which they apply is in good standing;

 B. that applicant completed the NAPLEX examination with a passing score;